 In any case, the technical expert is the professional on which the organization has the most knowledge, Proximity, and in a way, Control.
 In my opinion, The Emfluencers are the new influencers, a role of greater value creation, Confidence, credibility and, in short, generator Leads.

-If you want more information about the programs Employee Advocacy, I invite you to download the free ebook "Employee Advocacy: The power of the brand ambassadors of the house"
+If you want more information about the programs Employee Advocacy, I invite you to purchase the ebook "Employee Advocacy: The power of the house's brand ambassadors"

 Stock Photos from VectorMine & Spirit Boom Cat / Shutterstock